HumanCellAtlas/upload-service/amis/README.md

     Something like: `aws ec2 register-image --cli-input-json file://register-image.json`

+    This AMI will be used in multiple accounts dev+ and prod, so it must be made public, so the prod account can access it.
+Do that at AWS Console -> EC2 -> AMIs -> Owned by me -> _select the AMI_ -> Permissions -> Edit.

 14. Cleanup
     * Delete the rootfs EBS volume, you no longer need it.
     * Don't delete the shapshot.
 The AMI needs that.